open-neuromorphic/open-neuromorphic.github.io/content/getting-involved/_index.md

   Share your research, tutorials, or insights with a global audience.
 We make it easy to submit your work, even if you're not a GitHub expert.
   {{< /contribution_card >}}

-{{< contribution_card icon="fas fa-chalkboard-user" title="Host an Event" link="/getting-involved/host-an-event/" >}}
+{{< contribution_card icon="fas fa-chalkboard-user" title="Share Your Work" link="/getting-involved/share-your-work/" >}}
-Present a workshop, give a student talk, or co-host a Hacking Hour.
+Present a workshop, give a student talk, or join a Hacking Hour as a guest.
 It's a great way to share your knowledge and get valuable feedback.
 {{< /contribution_card >}}

 {{< contribution_card icon="fas fa-rocket" title="Join an Initiative" link="/getting-involved/join-an-initiative/" >}}